ben-ng/unjank/Readme.md

 `unjank` is an asynchronous `Array.prototype.map` that doesn't lock up the browser's UI.

-It learns how expensive it is to perform each task, and figures out the optimal batch size to reach your target FPS.
+* Quickly learns how expensive it is to perform each task
+* Runs the task in batches to acheive a target FPS
+* Allows you to abort at any time

 ## Quick Example
 ```js